eksperimental-forks/phoenix/guides/contexts.md

 If we follow the "Back" link, we get a list of all products, which should contain the one we just created.
 Likewise, we can update this record or delete it.
 Now that we've seen how it works in the browser, it's time to take a look at the generated code.

-## Starting With Generators
+## Starting with generators

 That little `mix phx.gen.html` command packed a surprising punch.
 We got a lot of functionality out-of-the-box for creating, updating, and deleting products in our catalog.
 This is far from a full-featured app, but remember, generators are first and foremost learning tools and a starting point for you to begin building real features.
-Code generation can't solve all your problems, but it will teach you the ins and outs of Phoenix and nudge you towards the proper mind-set when designing your application.
+Code generation can't solve all your problems, but it will teach you the ins and outs of Phoenix and nudge you towards the proper mindset when designing your application.

 Let's first check out the `ProductController` that was generated in `lib/hello_web/controllers/product_controller.ex`: